Together in Christ: 'Boldly and Confidently' — Ephesians 3:12

 Key Thought

-The more we continue to learn about the vast enormity of the universe, the more astonished we should be that the God of creation — the God Who is and was and is to come, the Almighty [1] — knows and loves us uniquely and individually.
-David gave all of God's people a psalm reminding us that the Creator has known us from the time of our conception and will be with us through every stage that follows.
+The more we continue to learn about the vast enormity of the universe, the more astonished we should be that the God of creation - the God Who is and was and is to come, the Almighty [1] - knows and loves us uniquely and individually.
+David gave all of God's people a psalm, reminding us that the Creator has known us from the time of our conception and will be with us through every stage that follows.
 [2] When we are in Christ, God never abandons or forgets any of us.
 [3] Plus, God comes to live in us as the Holy Spirit.
 [4]

 Because of Christ's work to save us and the Holy Spirit's presence within us, we can approach the Creator of the universe with boldness and confidence.
 He wants to hear from us.
-The matters that weigh heaven on our hearts are of concern to God!
+The matters that weigh heavy on our hearts are of concern to God!
 He hears and cares about our struggles.
-Plus, the Holy Spirit intercedes for us when we don't even have words to articulate what to say.
+Plus, the Holy Spirit intercedes for us when we don't have words to articulate what to say.
 [5]

 [1] Revelation 1:8.